-This acquisition guidance was updated in December 2015.
+This acquisition guidance was updated in January 2020.

 Find Product Efficiency Requirements

 The U.S. Environmental Protection Agency (EPA) provides ice machine efficiency levels and product specification information on its ENERGY STAR website.
 Manufacturers meeting these requirements are allowed to display the ENERGY STAR label on complying models.
-Get a list of ENERGY STAR certified ice machines.
+Get a list of ENERGY STAR-certified ice machines.

 |Table 1.
 Lifetime Savings for Efficient Air-Cooled Ice Machine Models|